 Still hungry, she visited each fruit tree, checking pears, apples, and peaches for ripeness.
 Nothing was ready this month, and she’d known that before making her way from tree to tree.
 Pouting, she returned to the house, carelessly kicking off her shoes as she passed through the living room into the kitchen.

-As the news ended, teeth aching as she chewed the last piece of too-cold fruit from the bowl.
-Finally sated, she prepared for bed — tossing her soil-laden work clothes into a corner — and wrapped herself in the warm covers.
-She delighted at the hazy remembrance of her morning dream, hoping that the dancing harvest would return when she slept tonight.
+The news ended, her teeth aching as she chewed the last piece of too-cold fruit from the bowl.
+Finally sated, she prepared for bed — tossing her now soil-laden work clothes into a corner — and wrapped herself in the warm covers.
+She delighted at the hazy remembrance of her morning dream, hoping that the self-picking harvest would return when she slept tonight.